 Here’s a talk with Tom, a SoFi scholar and current student at Columbia Business School.
 Tom is a U.S. Army veteran who loves b-school so much, that’s he’s trying to extend his education and stay for another year!
 Read on for some excellent advice about applying to Columbia (or to b-school in general).
 Thanks Tom!

-Accepted: First off, can you tell us a little about yourself?
-Where are you from?
+Accepted: Let’s start by getting some background info: Where are you from?
 Where and what did you study as an undergrad?
-What other degrees do you hold?

 Do you want to be featured in Accepted.com’s blog, Accepted Admissions Blog?
 If you want to share your MBA/EMBA journey with the world (or at least with our readers), email us at firstname.lastname@example.org.